colin99d/GroupmeBot/README.md

 If you want a second bot to test commands before using them in the main chat create another bot.
 - var8: The Group ID column
 - var9: The Bot ID column

+var10: This is the URI for the database.
+Either copy and paste the Heroku database URI or use: sqlite:////tmp/test.db for local development

+## Running Server
+This program uses Flask.
+To start the app type `flask run` **Note**: To always start the flask run in development run add `FLASK_ENV=development1` to your .env file

+To apply any changes made to your database run `flask db upgrade`

+## Testing
+To use Pytest run `pytest tests/`

+If you would like to see a coverage report use the following steps:
+1. Run `coverage run -m pytest`
+2. Run `coverage html`
+3. Go to htmlcov/index.html and open the file